-We also examined the model representation of WAM characteristics (Claussen et al., 2017).
+We further examined the model representation of WAM characteristics (Claussen et al., 2017).
 Based on the annual cycle of WAM (Thorncroft et al., 2011), we defined summer as June-July-August-September (JJAS) and winter as January-February-March (JFM).
 We focused on summer because of the large amount of precipitation caused by WAM.
-In both MH{ref} and PI{ref}, the Sahara Highs in the middle atmosphere were positioned at 20° - 30° N and centered at 0° E (contours in Figures 2a and 2d).
-In the middle atmosphere, AEJ was found at 10° - 15° N, corresponding to the precipitation belts (vectors and shaded areas in Figures 2a and 2d), and the concurrent TEJ at 0° - 10° N in the upper atmosphere (vectors in Figures 2b and 2e).
-In the lower atmosphere (850 hPa), the SHL, centered in the hottest Sahara region at 10° - 20° N (contours in Figures 2c and 2f), was associated with the monsoon westerly winds from the equatorial Atlantic Ocean to the continent (vectors in Figures 2c and 2f).
-While the monsoon westerly flow was at ~ 10° N in PI{ref}, it moved to ~ 15° N in MH{ref}.
+In both MHref and PIref, areas in Figures 1a and 1d), and the concurrent TEJ at $0^{\circ}-10^{\circ}$ N in the upper atmosphere (vectors in Figures 1c and 1f).
+In the lower atmosphere (850 hPa), the SHL, centered in the hottest Sahara region at $10^{\circ}-20^{\circ}$ N (contours in Figures 1b and 1e), was associated with the monsoon westerly winds from the equatorial Atlantic Ocean to the continent (vectors in Figures 1b and 1e).
+While the monsoon westerly flow was at ~10° N in PIref, it moved to ~15° N in MHref.
 Given that the model bias and uncertainty in reproducing the AEJ still require improvement in reanalysis datasets (Kuete et al., 2022), our climate model efficiently captured the WAM patterns for investigating the sensitivity of WAM to lake expansions in the Sahara.